With more and more people flocking to get their hands on SSDs, it only makes sense that you buy one of the best motherboards with M.2 slots.

 I recommend sticking with the cheapest possible if only SSD support is what you are after and do not care much for extravagant features like high-capacity VRMs, overclocking support, etc.

 Motherboard with Multiple M.2 Slots vs Expansion Cards

 When it comes to expanding your M.2 Storage capacity, there is a choice between getting a motherboard with multiple M.2 slots or getting an expansion card.

-There are few points to highlight here.
-For starters, the built in capacity of m.2 slots on a motherboard is limited to a maximum of three with most featuring a single or dual m.2 slots.
+There are a few points to highlight here.
+For starters, as mentioned earlier, the built-in number of M.2 slots on most consumer-grade motherboards is limited to a maximum of three with most featuring a single or dual m.2 slots.

-Therefore, if you want to have more slots than three, or if your current motherboard does not have an M.2 slot AT ALL, you would need to get an expansion card anyways.
+Therefore, if you want to have more slots than three, or if your current motherboard does not have an M.2 slot AT ALL, you would need to get an expansion card.

-Basically, you purchase separate M.2 Expansion Card that are installed over the PCI-E slots.
+You can purchase separate M.2 Expansion Cards that are installed over free PCIe slots on the motherboard.
 These cards can support up to four SSD drives.
 Each M.2 utilizes 4 PCIe lanes.

 However, before you go about finding the SSD expansion card for yourself, you need to understand the requirements for expansion.